Krande/code-aster-copy/doc/devguide/naming-conventions.rst

 - updateValuePointers : method to update all JeveuxVector of a class

 - computeSomething : a method begins with compute if it return an object which is explicitely computed and not an internal object (exemple: computeDirichletBC, computeLoads)

+- prefer FromSomethong to AssociatedToSomething: this is shorter and explicit.

 Another rule is to define elementary methods not to create objects with a huge size.
 For example, the groups names can be extracted from a mesh and cells indexes can be